sazzer/pusher-blackjack/README.md

 This is an example of using Pusher Channels and Pusher ChatKit to create a real-time BlackJack game.

+This repository is discussed at [Creating a realtime Blackjack game](https://pusher.com/tutorials/blackjack-react-go).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.